ibm-cloud-docs/cloud-object-storage/web-application.md

    Now is the point where you might need to set up SSH keys to interactively push code to your remote origin.
 If you set a passphrase for your SSH key, you're required to enter this code each time you push your changes to the remote origin for your repository.
    {: tip}

 1. Remove and replace the contents of your `webapplication` directory with the contents of the directory you modified, `COS-WebGalleryStart`.
 Using your finely tuned Git skills, add the files that were deleted and added to the repository with either the CLI or GitHub Desktop.
 Then, push the changes to the repository origin.
 In the future, you can make changes to your cloud-based web application just by pushing changes to Git.
 The CD toolchain will automatically restart the server process after cloning your changes and stashing them on the server.

-In essence, we've recoded our application, so let's repeat the build process.
-But this time we use the new Image Gallery code.
+In essence, you've recoded your application, so repeat the build process.
+But this time use the new Image Gallery code.

 ### Deploy the app to {{site.data.keyword.cloud_notm}} Platform.
 {: #wb-app-deploy}

 To get the starter app with your changes
-    to {{site.data.keyword.cloud_notm}} Platform, deploy it using the Developer Tools by repeating the same steps that we performed earlier.
+    to {{site.data.keyword.cloud_notm}} Platform, deploy it using the Developer Tools by repeating the same steps that you performed earlier.

 1. If you haven't already, or if you restarted or logged out, log in to {{site.data.keyword.cloud_notm}} Platform by using the `login` command.